-The Exchange does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
-The Exchange believes the entire proposal is consistent with Section (6)(b)(8) of the Act 21 in that it does not impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
-On the contrary, the Exchange believes the proposal promotes competition because it will enable the option exchanges to attract additional order flow from the over-the-counter market, who in turn compete for those orders.
-The Exchange believes that the proposed rule change will result in continued opportunities to achieve the investment and trading objectives of market participants seeking
+The Exchange does not believe that the proposed rule change will impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
+The proposed rule change is not designed to address any aspect of competition whether between the Exchange and its competitors, or among market participants.
+Instead, the proposed rule change promotes competition because it will enable the options exchanges to attract additional order flow from the over-the-counter market, who in turn compete for those orders.
+The Exchange believes that the proposed rule change will result in continued opportunities to achieve the investment and trading objectives of market participants seeking efficient trading and hedging vehicles, to the benefit of investors, market participants, and the marketplace in general.
+The Exchange believes this proposed rule change is necessary to permit fair competition among the options exchanges and to establish uniform position limits for additional multiply listed option classes.